open-policy-agent/opa-envoy-plugin/README.md

 >EOF
 >```

 In this way OPA can periodically download bundles of policy from an external server and hence loading the policy via a volume-mounted ConfigMap would not be required.
+The `readinessProbe` to `GET /health?bundles` ensures that the `opa-istio` container becomes ready after the bundles are activated.

 ## Example Policy